jameshfisher/jameshfisher.com/_posts/2020-01-20-towers-of-hanoi-in-haskell.md

 ---
-title: "Towers of Hanoi in Haskell"
+title: Towers of Hanoi in Haskell
-tags: ["ctci", "programming", "haskell"]
+tags:
+  - ctci
+  - programming
+  - haskell
 ---

 Question 3.4 of _Cracking the Coding Interview_: